Homeworld 2: Plot

 The game begins with the commissioning of a new Mothership, the Pride of Hiigara, at the Great Derelict at Tanis.
 The Pride of Hiigara is similar in shape and design to the original Mothership and commanded by Karan S'jet, as in the original game.
 The ship is attacked by the Vaygr during the final stages of construction, but escapes to rally the Hiigaran fleet.
 Makaan's fleet lays siege to Hiigara, and the Warlord offers a deal to the Hiigarans: if they surrender the Second Core to him, he will spare their Homeworld.

 The Bentusi inform the Hiigarans that they must find Balcora Gate, left behind by the Progenitors, behind which is something essential for stopping either the Vaygr threat, the End Times, or both.
-The Hiigarans find a Progenitor Dreadnought in the wreckage of the old enginnering section of the Old Progenitor Mothership, and find that it is required to unlock Balcora Gate.
+The Hiigarans find a Progenitor Dreadnought in the wreckage of the old engineering section of the Old Progenitor Mothership, and find that it is required to unlock Balcora Gate.
 The Hiiigarans briefly engage with a Progenitor Keeper, an ancient AI controlled vessel impervious to almost all damage.
 The Great Harbor Ship of Bentus, last of the Bentusi, sacrifices itself after being ambushed by 4 Progenitor Keepers, leaving its Core for the Hiigarans to claim in order to stop Makaan.
 But the Warlord learns of the Balcora Gate as well, and the game's penultimate mission takes place on the other side, where Hiigarans and Vaygr alike discover that Sajuuk is in fact a Mothership-sized Progenitor starship, with sockets for the Three Hyperspace Cores.

 The Hiigaran fleet engages Makaan's Flagship and destroys it, claiming the Third Core from the wreckage.
 With all three Cores, the Hiigarans reactivate Sajuuk, abandoning the Pride of Hiigara, and bring it back to Hiigara to break the Vaygr siege, destroying the Vaygr's planet-killer weapons and saving Hiigara from destruction.
 Sajuuk is later found to be the key to a galaxy-wide network of hyperspace gates, ushering in a new age of trade and prosperity for all civilized races in the galaxy - the Age of Karan S'jet, the true Sajuuk-Khar.

 Characters

-Like the original Homeworld, there are only a handful of individual characters with a prominent place in the narrative:
+Like the original Homeworld, there are a handful of individual characters with a prominent place in the narrative: